compulim/template-vscode-extension/README.md

 # template-vscode-extension

-Template for creating Visual Studio Code extension.
+Template for creating Visual Studio Code extension with preconfigured GitHub workflows.

 ## How to set up your new repository